lgiordani/cabook/manuscript/part_3_the_gaudi_library/chapter_01_components_of_the_library.md

         [your code]
 ```

-All Gaudi model classes expose the `from_mappin` method that instantiates the model with the values contained in a dictionary-like object.
+All Gaudi model classes expose the `from_mapping` method that instantiates the model with the values contained in a dictionary-like object.

 ``` python
 i = Item.from_mapping({'price': 1200})
 ```

+TODO(what about serializers?)

 ## Testing models